Skip to main content

 The best daily dose of Vitamin C for most adults is 500 to 1,000 mg.
 People under chronic stress, smokers, athletes, and those recovering from illness often need more.
 Liposomal forms allow safe doses of 2,000 to 3,000 mg without gut side effects.

-You can take too much Vitamin C, but excess water-soluble Vitamin C is usually flushed in urine.
+Excess water-soluble Vitamin C is usually flushed in urine.
 Common side effects of high doses are gas, loose stools, or diarrhea.
 Long-term very high doses (above 2,000 mg per day) may slightly raise the risk of kidney stones in people prone to them.

-Vitamin C does not prevent the common cold in most healthy adults, but solid evidence shows it can shorten the duration and severity, especially in people under physical stress.
+Vitamin C does not prevent the common cold in most healthy adults, but solid evidence shows it can shorten the duration and severity, particularly in people under physical stress.
 We often start patients on higher doses at the first sign of symptoms.

 Most patients should take Vitamin C in the morning or with lunch.
 It can feel mildly energizing, so taking it at night can disrupt sleep for some people.
 Splitting the dose between breakfast and afternoon is also a good option.